 The PubGuru setup comes with a whole list of benefits such as:

 - Being able to track performance and revenues via a single interface

 - 24/7 support for our dedicated group of skilled ad ops employees

 - Bid scaling being supported with automated bid scaling in development

 - Optimization of header bidding via bid scaling, frequency capping, viewability scaling

 Find out more about MonetizeMore’s PubGuru header bidding platform here.

 It’s safe to say that header bidding is here to stay.
 Sure there might be some confusion and a certain level of expertise involved to manage and implement it, but that’s all part of the programmatic industry.
 With header bidding processes continuing to develop and improve as well as the added pressure from sources like Google things can only get better for publishers moving forward.

 MonetizeMore is a Google Certified Publisher Partner.
 Let us help you take your ad revenue to the next level by setting up header bidding and optimizing your ad inventory.
-Sign up to get started today!
+Sign up for a Starter account at MonetizeMore today!